 Let’s see how that is done in the illustration below.

-Some of the facts about support and resistance.
+Some of the facts about support and resistance in forex.

-- The more times price tests the support or resistance levels, the stronger it becomes.
+- The more times price tests the support or resistance levels in forex, the stronger it becomes.

 - A break on the support shows that the selling pressure is stronger than the buying pressure and vice versa.